 And then for the series as a whole, there's stuff like this.

-In The Legend Of Zelda Minish Cap, no one seems to mind that Link is running around with what looks like a talking legless mallard on his head while shrinking or growing after jumping onto things.
+In The Legend of Zelda: The Minish Cap, no one seems to mind that Link is running around with what looks like a talking legless mallard on his head while shrinking or growing after jumping onto things.

 And then there's The Legend of Zelda: Majora's Mask, where Link can transform (screaming in agony in the process) into a Deku, a Goron and a Zora, soar from one place to another by growing wings & teleporting and alter the flow of time in front of anyone and no one notices.